kjs001127/bucket-server/README.md

 It also offers clustering features like auto-failover and master-slave replication.

-It is built uppon netty framework.
+It is built upon netty framework.

 <br/>